-Responsibility and accountability for all procurement within the Council lies with the Officer 1Procurement SRO, who shall be a member of the Council's Executive Leadership Team and who has authority to determine all matters relating to procurement subject to compliance with legal requirements.
-The Officer 1Procurement SRO may delegate areas of procurement to other officers of the Council.
+Responsibility and accountability for all procurement within the Board lies with the Assessor, who has authority to determine all matters relating to procurement subject to compliance with legal requirements.
+The Assessor may delegate areas of procurement to other officers of the Board.

-Requirements for goods and services services, supplies and works with a value of £5,000 or more, and requirements for works with a value of £15,000 or more, shall be subject to requests for competitive quotations, unless they are covered by one or more of the exceptions or exemptions noted below.
-Requirements for goods, services, or supplies works with a value of £50,000 or more, and requirement for works with a value of £2,000,000 shall be subject to formal tendering procedures unless they are covered by one or more of the exceptions or exemptions noted below.
+Requirements for services, supplies and works with a value of £5,000 or more, shall be subject to requests for competitive quotations, unless they are covered by one or more of the exceptions or exemptions noted below.
+Requirements for services, or supplies with a value of £50,000 or more, and requirement for works with a value of £2,000,000 shall be subject to formal tendering procedures unless they are covered by one or more of the exceptions or exemptions noted below.
 These Prescribed Sums are set out at Annex 1 to these Orders.
-Quotations are dealt with entirely by authorised staff within sponsoring Services and will not involve the
+Quotations are dealt with entirely by authorised staff within the Assessor's Office and will not involve the Procurement Team.
+Formal tenders for Services and Supplies are managed by the Procurement Team who will agree a project plan with the Assessor in each case.
+It will be the responsibility of all participants to adhere to agreed timescales and it will not be the not do so.

-Council's Procurement Team.
-Formal tenders for Goods and Services and Supplies are managed by the Council's Procurement Team who will agree a project plan with the Project Sponsor in each case.
-It will be the responsibility of all participants to adhere to agreed timescales and it will not be the responsibility of one part of the team to make up time should another part of the team not do so.
+Staff authorised to manage quotations must take part in the Highland Council's level 1 Procurement training course or equivalent.
+Staff authorised to carry out tasks relating to formal tenders as part of their function must take part in level 1 and level 2 training or equivalent.

-Staff authorised to manage quotations must take part in the Council's level 1 Procurement training course.
-Staff authorised to carry out tasks relating to formal tenders as part of their function must take part in level 1 and level 2 training.
 Advertising will take place as follows as a minimum:

-- Requirements with a value in excess of £50,000 but less than £16473, 176,934 (Supplies and Services) or £4,348104,350-394 (Works): Council's own Website via the Public Procurement Portal: www.publiccontractsscotland.gov.uk - Requirements with a value in excess of £173,934164,176 (Supplies and Services) or £4,348,354,104,3940 (Works): Official Journal of the European Union (first) and the Council's own Website, both via the Public Procurement Portal
+- Requirements with a value in excess of £50,000 but less than £164,176 (Supplies and Services) or £4,104,394 (Works): Board's own Website via the Public Procurement Portal: www.publiccontractsscotland.gov.uk - Requirements with a value in excess of £164,176 (Supplies and Services) or £4,104,3940 (Works): Official Journal of the European Union (first) and the Board's own Website, both via the Public Procurement Portal

-The single point of publication for these notices will be the Officer 2Corporate Procurement Lead Officer who shall be a member of the Council's Senior Leadership Team and a Head of Service.
-This means that all Contracts subject to formal tendering procedures must be advertised via the Officer 2Corporate Procurement Lead Officer, and that where quotation level requirements are advertised on a voluntary basis, the same requirement applies.
+The single point of publication for these notices will be the Corporate Procurement Lead Officer who shall be a member of the Board's Management Team.
+This means that all Contracts subject to formal tendering procedures must be advertised via the Corporate Procurement Lead Officer, and that where quotation level requirements are advertised on a voluntary basis, the same requirement applies.